 “While it’s true that only certain people can use transfer magic, the box itself can barely hold anything.
 Its use is too limited.”
 The merchant shook his head.

 I recalled asking Eryn if there were methods to quick travel around the world.
 While Eryn confirmed that there in fact were, typically magicians of the highest caliber were the only ones that could use said spells, making it costly to use.
-I guess our cart will have to do for now.
+I guess our cart would have to do for now.

 “Well, that’s a work in progress.
 I’m sure you can find someone that can come up with a use for it.”

 “Ha-ha.
 That’s what you said about the other stuff you brought me.
 Look!
 Most of it is still here!”
 The merchant waved his hand at the items throughout his booth.
 At that moment, the merchant saw me.

 “Oh, a real customer!
 Now if you’ll excuse me, we are done here.”
 The merchant shooed the robed person away.
 “What can I getcha?”

 “Umm…I’m kind of just browsing for something that piques my interest.
 I didn’t mean to interrupt your conversation,” I hesitantly said as I was deciding whether I should escape.
 I felt like something was about to happen.
 Sure enough…

 “Hey, Mister!
 Let me ask for your opinion, since you said you were looking for something interesting.”
 The robed person blocked my path.